Royal-Navy/design-system/packages/css-framework/README.md

 ```
 $theme-extend: (
-  text: (
+  "neutral": (
-    00: #FF0000
+    "000": #FF0000
   ),
   data: (...)
 );
 ```

-In the example above, we are updating the `text 00` value to `#FF0000` (red) and adding a new type, `data`, with its own colour values.
+In the example above, we are updating the `neutral-000` value to `#FF0000` (red) and adding a new type, `data`, with its own colour values.

 ---

-# Helpers
+# Utility classes

-Several different helpers are provided by this framework.
-This is to ensure consistency when building applications, and to hopefully mitigate any UI bugs that could occour by leaking styles.
+Several different Utility classes are provided by this framework.
+This is to ensure consistency when building applications, and to hopefully mitigate any UI bugs that could occur by leaking styles.

 ## z-index

-To ensure correct z-axis stacking in NELSON applications, a z-index helper is provided.
+To ensure correct z-axis stacking in NELSON applications, a z-index Utility class is provided.

 z-index can be set via a mixin named z-index:
 ```